dasrick/dockerfiles/fedora-php-base/README.md

 # PHP-FPM

-Base image for PHP-FPM runnning on with NGINX on Fedora20
+Base image for PHP-FPM runnning with NGINX on Fedora20

 Following stuff will be installed